Jimmie Sherfy

-James Harold Sherfy (born December 27, 1991) is an American former professional baseball pitcher.
+James Harold Sherfy (born December 27, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, San Francisco Giants, and Los Angeles Dodgers.
 He played college baseball at the University of Oregon.
-Sherfy was drafted by the Arizona Diamondbacks in the tenth round of the 2013 Major League Baseball draft.
-He played in Major League Baseball (MLB) for the Diamondbacks, San Francisco Giants and Los Angeles Dodgers.
+Sherfy was drafted by the Diamondbacks in the tenth round of the 2013 Major League Baseball draft.

 Career

 Amateur career

 Sherfy attended Newbury Park High School in Newbury Park, California, graduating in 2010.
-In his senior year, playing for the high school baseball team, he was named first-team All-Marmonte League after going 8-1 with a 2.25 ERA.
+In his senior year, playing for the high school baseball team, he was named first-team All-Marmonte League after going 8–1 with a 2.25 ERA.

 He played college baseball at the University of Oregon from 2011 to 2013.
 He was the Ducks closer in 2010 and 2011, recording 40 saves during that time.
 In 2012, he led the Pac-12 with 19 saves, and was second in strikeouts per 9 innings (13.6), fourth in hits per 9 innings (5.3), and fifth in strikeouts (93).
 In 2013, he was second in saves in the Pac-12 (21), and in strikeouts/nine innings (12.4).
 As a junior, he was named a first-team All-American by the National Collegiate Baseball Writers Association (NCBWA).
 Overall in his college career he was 7–3 with a 2.65 earned run average (ERA) and 148 strikeouts in 102 innings pitched (13.0 per nine innings).